 Heat Summation (Oct - Apr): 1,469 degree days

 Temperature Oscillation (October–April): 17.9°C

-The fruit was hand picked during the mornings and carefully transported to the cellar in small, 14-kg boxes and 400-kg bins.
-The grapes were then destemmed, crushed, and pressed to maintain the natural acidity as best as possible.
-To preserve the aromatic potential, the must was fermented in stainless steel tanks at temperatures that fluctuated between 12oC and 15oC using yeasts that were especially selected for their ability to develop aromatic compounds under low temperature conditions.
-Special care was taken in each step of the process to prevent the grapes from contact with oxygen in order to conserve the fresh and fruity aromas typical of the variety.
-The lots were aged with their fine lees for three months to develop a soft texture and good volume on the palate.
+The fruit was hand picked in the early morning and carefully transported to the cellar, where it was destemmed, crushed, and pressed.
+The must obtained was fermented in stainless steel tanks at 12º–15ºC with yeasts that were especially selected to express the aromatic potential of the grapes at low temperatures.
+The grapes were prevented from coming into contact with oxygen in order to conserve the variety’s typical fresh and fruity aromas.
+Once the fermentation was complete, the new wine was left in contact with its fine lees for three months to develop volume and a smooth texture on the palate.